salesforce.com (NYSE:CRM) Given a $310.00 Price Target at Royal Bank of Canada

-salesforce.com (NYSE:CRM) has been given a $310.00 price objective by stock analysts at Royal Bank of Canada in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
-Royal Bank of Canada’s target price would indicate a potential upside of 15.76% from the company’s current price.
+Royal Bank of Canada set a $310.00 target price on salesforce.com (NYSE:CRM) in a research note issued to investors on Wednesday morning, Borsen Zeitung reports.

-Other equities analysts have also recently issued reports about the company.
-Piper Sandler increased their price target on salesforce.com from $240.00 to $280.00 and gave the company a “neutral” rating in a report on Thursday.
-FBN Securities raised their target price on salesforce.com from $290.00 to $310.00 and gave the stock an “outperform” rating in a research report on Thursday.
-Monness Crespi & Hardt increased their price objective on shares of salesforce.com from $290.00 to $300.00 and gave the stock a “buy” rating in a research note on Thursday.
-Oppenheimer boosted their target price on shares of salesforce.com from $265.00 to $290.00 and gave the company an “outperform” rating in a research report on Thursday.
-Finally, The Goldman Sachs Group increased their price target on shares of salesforce.com from $335.00 to $350.00 and gave the stock a “conviction-buy” rating in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty have given a buy rating and two have assigned a strong buy rating to the company. salesforce.com presently has an average rating of “Buy” and an average target price of $297.55.
+A number of other research analysts have also commented on the company.
+The Goldman Sachs Group set a $350.00 price target on salesforce.com in a report on Wednesday.
+Oppenheimer upped their price target on salesforce.com from $265.00 to $290.00 and gave the stock an outperform rating in a report on Thursday, August 26th.
+Robert W. Baird reiterated a buy rating and set a $295.00 price target on shares of salesforce.com in a report on Sunday, August 22nd.
+Piper Sandler upped their price target on salesforce.com from $240.00 to $280.00 and gave the stock a neutral rating in a report on Thursday, August 26th.
+Finally, Cowen upped their target price on salesforce.com from $290.00 to $300.00 and gave the company an outperform rating in a research note on Thursday, August 26th.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have assigned a buy rating and two have given a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of Buy and a consensus target price of $298.92.

 salesforce.com Company Profile